Paraguay–United States relations: Environmental issues

 and destroying the habitat of countless species.
-Meanwhile, deforestation advances at one of the highest rates globally.
-In recent years, the livestock industry has been identified as a major driver, as ranchers clear forest and burn land to make room for pasture and fodder.
+Chronic trends of deforestation in Paraguay continue, with the livestock industry identified as a major driver; ranchers clear forest and burn land to make room for pasture and fodder.
 The United States’ role in this dynamic is complex: policymakers have sought to encourage renewable energy development while discouraging habitat loss and unsustainable land use.
 The expansion of Paraguay’s beef industry is also influenced by higher global demand, a trend that the Trump administration has encouraged South American producers to fulfill, in hopes of reducing domestic consumer prices.

 Socioeconomic relations

 Trade

 In 2024, U.S. goods exports to Paraguay totaled about $3.2 billion, while imports from Paraguay were approximately $356 million, resulting in a U.S. trade surplus of roughly $2.8 billion.
 Major U.S. multinationals such as Cargill, Millicom (operating as Tigo), and Citibank operate in Paraguay, primarily in the agro-industrial, telecommunications, and financial sectors.

 Paraguay’s top export is soy and soy derivatives, which find limited traction in the United States given U.S. dominance in soy production and the cost disadvantages Paraguay faces as a landlocked exporter.
-In contrast, Paraguay’s "meat and edible offal" (predominantly beef) is its second-largest export category.
-After years of diplomacy, the United States in late 2023 permitted imports of chilled or frozen Paraguayan beef under strict health controls.
+Paraguay’s "meat and edible offal" (predominantly beef) is its second-largest export.
+After years of diplomatic efforts by Paraguay, the United States in late 2023 permitted imports of chilled or frozen Paraguayan beef under strict health controls, having previously banned it over fears of foot and mouth disease.
 In 2023, U.S. beef imports from Paraguay were minimal (approximately 75 tons).
 In the first half of 2025, that figure climbed to about 19,800 tons (valued at roughly $111.9 million), marking a rapid expansion of market access and demand.
 The new imports help fulfill U.S. demand in light of lower domestic cattle headcounts, primarily owed to higher production costs.

 Silvio Pettirossi International Airport in Luque handles almost all scheduled commercial passenger traffic into Paraguay, but there are no direct U.S. routes available.

 The U.S.-Paraguay trade imbalance is largely driven by manufactured goods and resources that Paraguay cannot produce domestically.
 Machinery, such as construction equipment and climate-control systems, accounted for an estimated $542 million in 2024, making it likely the highest-value trade category between the two countries.
 Mineral fuels, oils, and distillation products generated about $477 million from Paraguay in U.S. enterprises that same year.